 Healing Powers of the Emerald Gem

-Many historic retellings name emerald to be a source of restoration.
+Many historic retellings name emeralds to be a source of restoration.
 Emerald birthstones symbolize good fortune and healing powers.
 Metaphysically, emerald opens the heart chakra and calms erratic emotions.
 Given that, it’s used for balance, wisdom, and patience and promotes friendship and reciprocal unconditional love.

 In the past, it served as a tool of remedy.
 Today, the green gemstone is a symbol of restoration and even relieves stress and eye strain.

 Traditionally mined emerald jewelry has a list of cleaning directions.
 Never clean emeralds with harsh chemicals.
 Delicately wash the gemstone with soapy water.
 Lastly, avoid hot water and opt for warm instead.

 Mohs hardness scale is a standardized way to identify minerals and understand their resistance to scratches of another already identified mineral.
 Emerald is at 7.5 on the Mohs hardness scale between Topaz (8) and Quartz (7).
 Diamond can scratch it, but glass cannot.
 Consequently, the green gems’ placement on Moh’s scale suggests they will need more care from daily wear to last.

-Unfortunately, mining the natural resource is detrimental to the environment.
+Unfortunately, mining natural resource is detrimental to the environment.
 Mined diamonds also go through a long process before becoming jewelry.

-Lab grown diamonds are a modern alternative for typically mined diamonds.
+Lab grown diamonds are a modern alternative to typically mined diamonds.